ramihesham/ObstacleFuzzyBot/README.md

 # ObstacleFuzzyBot
-Line follower robot that can avoid obstacles using fuzzy logic using python
+Line follower robot that can avoid obstacles using fuzzy logic